- Make a Donation

 We are training health workers, teaching people how to limit the risks to themselves and their families, distributing protective kits, and providing much- needed medical equipment.
-Our teams are providing psychosocial support to survivors and helping child welfare committees address the urgent needs of unaccompanied children.
+Our teams are providing psychosocial support to survivors and helping child welfare committees identify and refer unaccompanied or abandoned children to appropriate services.
 We are also working to contain transmission through the construction of hospital-like treatment units and the construction and management of community-based care centers.

-Save the Children is implementing an integrated response strategy that focuses not only on slowing the rate of Ebola transmission and providing care for Ebola patients but also addresses children's health, protection, education and nutrition.
-This strategy differentiates us from many other international aid agencies in West Africa, and is what enables us to work on many fronts for children during a crisis of this magnitude.
+Save the Children is implementing an integrated response strategy that focuses not only on slowing the rate of Ebola transmission and providing care for Ebola patients, but also addresses children’s health, protection, education and nutrition.
+This differentiates us from other aid agencies in West Africa, and is what enables us to work on many fronts for children during a crisis of this magnitude.